Friends-of-Monika/mas-selfharm/README.md

 ## ✒️ Authors

 We've had plenty of people working on and contributing to this submod...
 In the past.
-Unfortunately, the submod is no longer updated with new content following Otter's leaving notice and team breakup.
+Currently the submod is no longer updated with new content following Otter's leave and original team breakup.
+Friends of Monika only provide maintenance and support with updating this submod to new MAS versions and fixing bugs.

 Here's a list of the people who have worked on this submod previously, the original MAS Self-Harm Submod Team: